douro river and hillside with vineyards

 • Just like the Champagne region in France, only fortified wine made with grapes from the Douro wine region can be officially called Port wine (under Protected Designation of Origin laws in the EU)

 • Port wine is produced like most wines, with one exception.
 After a few days of fermenting, the wine is fortified with local brandy or cognac to stop the fermentation process.
-That unique process is what produces a sweeter, denser wine.
-Douro Valley wine tasting is the best way to sample these fine wines
+That unique process is what produces a sweeter, denser wine

 • Vinho verde, known as a young green wine is created from grapes grown on the cooler northwest slopes of the Douro Valley.
 Vinho verde grapes are not allowed to mature before they’re harvested, resulting in an acidic, floral finish with a light effervescence and just a touch of sweetness